McCartneyAC/Back_of_the_Envelope/README.md

 * ~`Fast = TRUE` toggle for `psych::describe()` so nerds can see skew/kurtosis.~
 * ~missing data error messages~ lol get rekt.
 * Available Models Matrix
+  * https://gt.rstudio.com/ use this one to make it due to the double-headers :)
 * solidify color theme
 * purchase logo design
 * Publish